LoicGrobol/UD_Old_French-SRCMF/README.md

-A significant review of this initial release has been done on the occasion of the UD 2.6 release by Loïc Grobol and Sophie Prévost in the frame of the [ANR PROFITEROLE project](https://www.lattice.cnrs.fr/projets/projet-anr-profiterole) in order to improve the compliance of the corpus to the universal guidelines.
-This includes both automatic corrections using the graph-rewriting system [GREW](http://grew.fr) and extensive manual corrections.
+A significant review of this initial release has been done on the occasion of the UD 2.6 release by Loïc Grobol and Sophie Prévost in the frame of the [ANR PROFITEROLE project](https://www.lattice.cnrs.fr/projets/projet-anr-profiterole) in order to improve the compliance of the corpus to UD guidelines.
+This includes both automatic corrections using the graph rewriting system [GREW](http://grew.fr) (Bonfante et al., 2018) and extensive manual corrections.

 ## References

-- Stein, A. et Prévost, S. 2013.
-Syntactic annotation of medieval texts : the Syntactic Reference Corpus of Medieval French (SRCMF).
-In P. Bennett, M. Durrell, S. Scheible and R. Whitt (éds) New Methods in Historical Corpus Linguistics, Corpus Linguistics and International Perspectives on Language, CLIP Vol. 3.
-Tübingen: Narr., p.
-75-82. [halshs-01122079]
+- Stein, Achim, and Sophie Prévost.
+2013. [‘Syntactic Annotation of Medieval Texts: The Syntactic Reference Corpus of Medieval French (SRCMF)’](https://halshs.archives-ouvertes.fr/halshs-01122079).
+In *New Methods in Historical Corpora*, edited by Paul Bennett, Martin Durrell, Silke Scheible, and Richard J. Whitt, 275–82.
+Corpus Linguistics and International Perspectives on Language.
+Gunter Narr Verlag.
+- Bonfante, Guillaume, Bruno Guillaume, and Guy Perrier 2018. [*Application of Graph Rewriting to Natural Language Processing*](https://hal.inria.fr/hal-01814386.).
+Vol. 1.
+ISTE Wiley.

 # Changelog